P-p-H-d/mlib/README.md

 It is fully working with C11 compilers only.

-#### C functions
+#### C functions on FILE

 ##### m\_serial\_json\_write\_t

-A synonym of m\_serial\_write\_t with a global oplist registered for use with JSON.
+A synonym of m\_serial\_write\_t with a global oplist registered for use with JSON over FILE*.

 ##### void m\_serial\_json\_write\_init(m\_serial\_write\_t serial, FILE *f)

 Initialize the 'serial' object to be able to output in JSON format to the file 'f'.
-The file 'f' has to remained open in 'wt' mode while the 'serial' is not cleared otherwise the behavior of the object is undefined.
+The file 'f' shall remain open in 'wt' mode while the 'serial' is not cleared.

 ##### void m\_serial\_json\_write\_clear(m\_serial\_write\_t serial)